wri/comms-dev-documentation/process/ssl-certificates.md

 * Redirect Server: a variety of the domains use the 'redirect server' to resolve their .wri.org domain.
 These are mostly legacy or vanity urls, but they include important domains like 'intranet.wri.org' and 'careers.wri.org'.
   * Certs are saved in /var/www/wri_cert/ and named wri_org.crt AND worldresources.crt [note: this should be changed to a single .crt one day, its only 2 because of uncoordinated work setting up the apache config files].
 * ... more [gis sites, datasets, the wireframe vendor sites...  see old docx]

+### Cloudfront and ACM

+[notes on generating certs for S3 and other cloudfront sites]

 ### Miscellaneous Certs